skulidropek/Rust-Docs/Documentation/Hooks/LastDev.md

 /// <param name="car">The modular car.</param>
 /// <param name="player">The player requesting the new code.</param>
 /// <param name="newCode">The new code to be set.</param>
-/// <returns>Returns null if the default behavior is not overridden, otherwise returns a non-null value.</returns>
+/// <returns>Returns null if the default behavior is overridden, otherwise returns a non-null value.</returns>
 object OnCodeChange(ModularCar car, BasePlayer player, string newCode) {
     Puts("OnCodeChange hook called!");
-    // If you want to override the default behavior, return a non-null value return null;
+    // Add custom logic here if needed return null;
 }
 ```